Auction Terms Glossary

 Public sale of property at auction by governmental authority, due to nonpayment of property taxes.

-“Terms and Conditions” are something you will likely see at every auction you attend.
+“Terms and Conditions” are something you will likely see at every auction, whether live or online.
 They will vary a according to the type of commodity being sold and the auction company.
-What we are showing you here are some things that are typical and that you should know.
-Please be sure to check the Web site or on-site glossary for each individual auction.
+Every auction company will make their Terms and Conditions (sometimes referred to as T & C) available to every bidder.
+Read them.

 This can range from cash only to cashier’s checks or personal checks and credit/debit cards.
-Many times you will need a positive ID such as a driver’s license or other government ID when you register for the first time.
+Many times you will need a photo ID such as a driver’s license or other government ID when you register for the first time at a live auction event.
+If you are bidding online, the auction company may require for you to enter a credit card number associated with your bidder profile.

-When two or more bidders bid exactly the same amount at the same time and must be resolved by the auctioneer.
+When two or more bidders bid exactly the same amount at the same time during a live auction event and must be resolved by the auctioneer.